 It's important to keep in mind that the meetings are not a class, and no one prepares a formal lesson.
 There are no set "teachers" or "lecturers" and everyone can help other people practice a language they know better).

 The meetings are most profitable if you already have a basic conversational level but beginners may find the meetings interesting too as long as they don't expect a "class" to be held.
 Some just listen, some come with exercises and textbooks.
 A pen and notebook may be useful to write new vocabulary or expressions: as a matter of fact, the conversations often jump to explanations about the language which is used (how do you say that? why do you say like this?).

 What LEC meetings achieve...

-Over its four years of existence, LEC has consistently gathered together people who recognize the positive role that languages play or can play in their lives:
+Over its eight years of existence, LEC has consistently gathered together people who recognize the positive role that languages play or can play in their lives:

 About the history of LEC

 The Language Exchange Club (LEC) was started in April 2009 in Kyiv (Kiev), Ukraine, by 2 Ukrainians, 1 Frenchman and 1 American who met to speak different languages.
 They put tremendous effort into advertising their meetings and answering personally to anyone who showed an interest in their new venture.
 The meetings proved successful and the community grew quickly.